Welding cannot take its proper place as an engineering tool unless means are provided for conveying the information from the designer to the workmen.

 The member to which the arrow points is considered the arrow side member.

-The other member of the joint shall be considered the other side member (fig. 3-11).
+The other joint member shall be considered the other side member (fig. 3-11).

 Plug and Slot Welding Symbols

-When a joint is depicted as an area parallel to the plane of projection in a drawing and the arrow of a welding symbol is directed to that area, the arrow side member of the joint is considered as the near member of the joint, in accordance with the usual conventions of drafting (fig. 3-11).
+When a joint is depicted as an area parallel to the plane of projection in a drawing and the arrow of a welding symbol is directed to that area, the arrow side member of the joint is considered as the near member of the joint, following the usual conventions of drafting (fig. 3-11).

 Near Side Welding Symbol

-When a joint is depicted by a single line on the drawing and the arrow of a welding symbol is directed to this line, the arrow side of the joint is considered as the near side of the joint, in accordance with the usual conventions of drafting (fig. 3-12 and 3-13).
+When a joint is depicted by a single line on the drawing and the arrow of a welding symbol is directed to this line, the arrow side of the joint is considered as the near side of the joint, following the usual conventions of drafting (fig. 3-12 and 3-13).

 Arrow Side V-groove Welding Symbol